Pine Ridge Indian Reservation: Great Sioux Reservation

-As stipulated in the Treaty of Fort Laramie (1868), the U.S. government built Indian agencies for the various Lakota and other Plains tribes.
+As stipulated in the Treaty of Fort Laramie (1868), the U.S. government built Native American agencies for the various Lakota and other Plains tribes.
 These were forerunners to the modern Indian reservations.
 The Red Cloud Agency was established for the Oglala Lakota in 1871 on the North Platte River in Wyoming Territory.
 The location was one mile (1.6 km) west of the present town of Henry, Nebraska.
 The location of the Red Cloud Agency was moved to two other locations before being settled at the present Pine Ridge location.
 Pine Ridge Reservation was originally part of the Great Sioux Reservation established by the 1868 Treaty of Fort Laramie.
 It encompassed approximately 60 million contiguous acres (60 e6acre) of western South Dakota (all of what is now called West River), northern Nebraska and eastern Wyoming.